raystyle/website/_posts/blog/2019-01-22-the-losing-battle-of-phishing-education.md

 This would be a valid Google link redirecting to an hypothetical phishing site.
 Similarly, an email could also contain a valid Google link that will lead to a prompt requesting a malicious app to be enabled on our Gmail account.
 Ironically, even the domain of the quiz could be deceiving: what is withgoogle.com?

-Essentially we are demanding individuals to not only be able to discern clearly forged domains from legitimate sites, but also to be aware of all the possible tricks to abuse existing functionality (such as OAuth[1] or redirects).
+Essentially we are demanding individuals to not only be able to discern clearly forged domains from legitimate sites, but also to be aware of all the possible tricks to abuse existing functionality (such as OAuth<sup id="a1">[1](#f1)</sup> or redirects).
 Additionally, we are demanding them to be aware of what email addresses or message formats are commonly used by legitimate services at any point in time.

 This is unattainable.
 If the burden relies so heavily on users, the underlying technology appears inadequate to me.